 Rebecca Adlington’s Sticky Pork Loin Medallions with Greens, Chilli and Coconut Rice

-- 4 pork loin medallions – bashed to 1cm in thickness
+- 4 pork loin medallions bashed to 1cm thickness

-- 1 tbsp rape seed oil, or other flavourless oil
+- 1 tablespoon rape seed oil, or other flavourless oil

 - 250g tender stem broccoli

 - 250g pak choi (4 standard or 8 baby, leaves separated)

 - 2 teaspoons freshly chopped chillies or chilli paste